jadbathore/stampy-php-cli/README.md

 ### Docker

 To use docker you just had to choose the option [use docker] or docker (if you did not have a pre-compiler).
-Otherwise a bash script will be created during the installation and you can at any time do the following command to containerize the plugin
+Otherwise a bash script will be created during the installation and you can at any time do the following command to containerize the plugin.

 ```bash
   composer dockerStampy
 ```

 > [!TIP]
 > Before running the drown command, make sure you're at the root of your Composer project, i.e.
 > the directive where PHP is located.